TimurKiyivinski/TenantAdministrationSystem/README.md

 Tenant Administration System
 ============

-A simple program that gives returns a specified number of random values give user provided information.
+A very simple tenant administration system.
 Copyright (C)  2014  Timur Lavrenti Kiyivinski & Brenton Edi

 This program is free software: you can redistribute it and/or modify